How Does Pay Per View Streaming Work? (For Business Owners)

 - Copy and paste the embed code into your website.

 Presto!
 You can start selling tickets on your website and even publish your pay-per-view event on social media.

 By the way, StreamingVideoProvider comes with a pay per view PayPal integration as well as 2Checkout, Authorize.net and CCBill integrations.
 Your viewers can purchase tickets with their PayPal account or a credit card and you get paid immediately.

 Conclusion And Next Steps

 From professional video production companies to one-person companies, PPV streaming is a great way for anyone to monetize video content.
 You don’t have to attract millions of viewers to make a decent profit and the various ticket options give you complete control.
 We hope that you now have a clear idea of how pay per view works.

 If you are considering streaming pay per view, you can try StreamingVideoProvider for free.
 We are one of the few video platforms that offer live streaming, video hosting AND pay per view capabilities.
-In fact, StreamingVideoProvider was the first streaming platform to offer pay per view services back in ‘06.
-You can expect the best protection 24/7 and peace of mind knowing that your content is being guarded.
-Best of all, we NOT charge a commission.
+In fact, StreamingVideoProvider was the first streaming platform to offer pay per view services back in 2006.
+You can expect the best protection 24/7 and peace of mind knowing that your content is being safeguarded.
+Best of all, we do NOT charge a commission.
 What you earn is yours, free and clear.